From Table or Range Monkey

 #”Filtered Rows” = Table.SelectRows(#”Grouped Rows”, each ([Year] = {pval1:Enter a value}) and ([Location] = “{ptxt1:Enter text}“))

-In addition to the ability to prompt for Text and Value prompts, Queries also support the qry tag, which will prompt the user for the name of a query.
-It is defined in the following format:
+In addition to the ability to prompt for Text and Value prompts, Queries also support other relevant tags, which will prompt the user to choose from a list of those specified objects which exist in the workbook.
+They are defined in the following format:

 For example: